-- Cost method: Amount necessary to assure solvency of Premium Assistance through the third fiscal year after the valuation date. - Asset valuation method: Market value. - Participation rate: 63% of eligible retirees are assumed to elect Premium Assistance. - Mortality rates: Mortality rates were based on the RP-2014 Mortality Tables for Males and Females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2015 Mortality Improvement Scale.
+- Cost method: Amount necessary to assure solvency of Premium Assistance through the third fiscal year after the valuation date. - Asset valuation method: Market value. - Participation rate: 63% of eligible retirees are assumed to elect Premium Assistance. - Mortality rates: Mortality rates were based on a blend of 50% PubT-2010 and 50% PubG-2010 Retiree Tables for Males and Females, adjusted to reflect PSERS' experience and projected using a modified version of the MP-2020 Improvement Scale.